dorcoh/blog/_posts/2021-02-01-multiple-treatment.md

 when evaluated on the common-support enforced dataset.
 Additionally, we observe how T-Learners perform better than S-Learners.
 While for the matching methods results (**Table 3** and **Table 4**), nearest neighbor algorithms based on covariates as features get the best results.
 Further, we observe that matching on covariates or, propensity scores plus covariates is better than matching based only on propensity scores.
+Finally, we can also notice how optimizing the Calipher value have slightly improved our estimations with Manhattan distance, which also yielded the most accurate result.

 The results demonstrate that generally (or at least for the eligible samples dataset) matching algorithms outperform covariate adjustment.
 Perhaps the reason is that covariate adjustment method requires the model to be well specified, as described earlier in the methods section.

 ### Conclusions and Future work